By Monica Nawrocki

-Mom answered for him.
+My mother answered for him.
 “Because Ben doesn’t go to school anymore.
 He works at the mill.
-He’s the man of the house now.”
+He is the man of the house now.”
 Her lips were tight to the point of quivering.

 My brother excused himself quietly from the table.
-He placed his dishes by the sink, thanked our mother for dinner and left the kitchen.
-I stared at Mom, incredulous.
+He placed his dishes by the sink, thanked my mother for dinner and left the kitchen.
+I stared at my mother, incredulous.

-“I want to work at the mill, too,” I whispered.
+“I want to work at the mill, too,” I cried.

 I was sent to take a bath.

-It took me many years to understand what my brother did for my family; all the perils and potential disasters of my life’s path that were averted because of him.
+It took me many years to understand what my brother did for my family; all the perils and potential disasters of my life’s path that were averted because of his sacrifice.

-You know, sometimes you just can’t get where you’re going without a little help.
+You know, sometimes you just can’t get where you need to go without a little help.